 Capabilities Beyond the Stifle

 And it’s not limited to the stifle.
-Recently-published studies have found novel applications for NeedleView, including:
+Recently-published studies have found novel applications for the needleoscopy modality and NeedleView, including:

 - Navicular bursa: A 2015 study³ explored direct and transthecal approaches to the navicular bursa using Biovision’s NeedleView scope.
 Among its conclusions: “Needle endoscopy offers a reliable technique to evaluate the navicular bursa and may complement or replace other diagnostic modalities in horses with lameness localized to the navicular region.”